-- Any student, hereinafter referred to as the complainant, wishing to submit a grievance shall initially file a formal grievance in writing to the Associate Director of Student Conduct, herein referred to as the administrator.
-If the grievance is against the Associate Director of Student Conduct, then the student should notify in writing the Dean of Student Affairs.
+- Any student, hereinafter referred to as the student, wishing to submit a grievance shall initially file a formal grievance in writing to the Associate Dean of Student Affairs, herein referred to as the administrator.
+If the grievance is against the Associate Dean of Student Affairs, then the student should notify in writing the Dean of Student Affairs.

 - After the grievance is received, the investigative period may last up to 30 business days; extenuating circumstances may cause the University to deviate from the defined time frames.
 An investigation shall follow the submission of the grievance.

 - The administrator shall conduct the investigation or appoint a university or system investigator, if necessary.
 The administrator will take reasonable measures to avoid any and all conflicts of interest in selecting the investigator.
 The investigator will gather all facts pertaining to the grievance and submit those in writing to the administrator.

 - This procedure ensures thorough investigations, affording all involved parties an opportunity to submit evidence relevant to the grievance.